elastos/Elastos/ELA.CR.ClaimDPosNode/docs/jsonrpc_apis.md

 ```

 #### getreceivedbyaddress
-description: get the balance of a address
+description: get the balance of an address

 parameters: